New date for Brynderwyns reopening announced

 The remaining planned works, including drainage and pavement works, are on track and continue in parallel; with night works where it is safe to do so.

-While the closure is in place we continue to have crew proactively monitoring the three official detour routes to ensure these are safe and as high quality as possible and NZTA will be undertaking essential repairs on these routes.
+While the closure is in place the NZTA continues to have crew monitoring the three official detour routes to ensure these are safe and as high-quality as possible.
+It will be doing essential repairs on these routes, Kinvig says.